-These expenses will be borne by us, except for underwriting discounts and commissions, which will be borne by us and the selling shareholders in proportion to the numbers of ADSs sold in the offering by us and the selling shareholders, respectively. \$960,000 of such expenses were recognized as general and administrative expenses for the year ended December 31, 2011.
+These expenses will be borne by us, except that the selling shareholders will bear their respective legal expenses relating to this offering.
+Underwriting discounts and commissions will be borne by us and the selling shareholders in proportion to the numbers of ADSs sold in the offering by us and the selling shareholders, respectively. \$960,000 of such expenses were recognized as general and administrative expenses for the year ended December 31, 2011.